-Any call conditions for this topic are included in this work programme section for information.
-Only the call conditions in the work programme section on Future and Emerging Technologies (FET) have legal value.
-Any call conditions for this topic are included in this work programme section for information.
-Only the call conditions in the work
+&lt;sup>27 Any call conditions for this topic are included in this work programme section for information.
+Only the call conditions in the work programme section on Future and Emerging Technologies (FET) have legal value programme section on Future and Emerging Technologies (FET) have legal value.

-Any call conditions for this topic are included in this work programme section for information.
+28 Any call conditions for this topic are included in this work programme section for information.
 Only the call conditions in the work programme section on Future and Emerging Technologies (FET) have legal value.